 I know my honest answer.
 On too many days I’m just keeping my mouth shut, or else I’m a beaker full of death.

 But the greater tragedy is – I’m so easily bumped to begin with.
 Why is that?
 What is this unholy ledger that awakens within me when I’m blocked even temporarily from a goal?
 Like most adults, I hide a lot of it.
 But we all have areas where we’re more easily bumped than others.

 I guess, in order to love, we need to be built on a solid foundation.

-Lord, be our everything.
+Lord, help us get over ourselves.
+Be our everything.
 Be our foundation, so we are not easily bumped.
 Fill us to the brim with your grace for the moments we’re bumped.
 May your Gospel shine through in our patience and kindness.